Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 18. I will ensure that sounds are muted at all times unless permission is obtained from the teacher.

-19. I will follow the school e-safety policy; I will not view, send, access, upload, download or distribute offensive, threatening, pornographic, obscene, or sexually explicit materials.
+19. I will not view, send, access, upload, download or distribute offensive, threatening, pornographic, obscene, or sexually explicit materials.
 I will not try to create, share or distribute potentially embarrassing content.
 I will report any such activity by others if I become aware of it.

-20. I will not take pictures of other students or teachers without their permission.
-I understand that the school holds a register of students who are not allowed to have their photograph taken under any circumstances.
-I therefore will not take photos or post any images/movies taken in school on the Internet e.g. via social network websites, unless I have the express permission of a member of staff.
+20. I will not take photos of other students or teachers without their permission.
+I understand that the school holds a register of students who are not allowed to have their photographs taken under any circumstances.
+Therefore, I will not take photos or post any images/movies taken in school on the Internet, e.g. via social network websites, unless I have the express permission of a member of staff.

-21. I will not remove school applications from the iPad unless told otherwise by a member of staff.
-Regarding school-owned iPads, I agree not to change any configuration settings, erase the iPad on another computer, synchronise the iPad with another computer, clear my browser history or remove any network profiles without permission of a member of the IT team.
+21. I will not remove school applications from the device unless told otherwise by a member of staff.
+Regarding school-owned devices, I agree not to change any configuration settings, erase the device on another computer, synchronise the device with another computer, clear my browser history or remove any network profiles without permission of a member of the IT team.

 22. I will not use inappropriate media as a screensaver or background photo.

-23. I understand that any messages I send must be polite; I understand that spamming or mass emailing is not acceptable.
+23. I understand that any messages I send must be polite, and spamming or mass emailing is not acceptable.

 24. I will report any unpleasant material or messages sent to me.

-25. I will ensure that I bring the iPad to school each day and that it is brought into school fully charged at the beginning of the school day; I will only use genuine Apple chargers as I understand that ‘copy’ or fake brands pose a fire risk.
+25. I will ensure that I bring the device to school each day and that it is fully charged at the beginning of the school day; I will only use genuine Apple chargers, as I understand that ‘copy’ or fake brands pose a fire risk.

-26. I understand that the school may check my iPad and any content saved on it; the school will monitor the internet sites I visit in school and I agree to hand my iPad over for inspection when requested by any member of staff or by my parents/ carers.
+26. I understand that the school may check my device and any saved content.
+The school will monitor the internet sites I visit in school, and I agree to hand my device over for inspection when requested by any member of staff or by my parents/ carers.

-27. I understand that all staff have the right to use ‘Guided Access’ systems to lock my device down to one app if required.
+27. All staff have the right to use ‘Guided Access’ systems to lock my device down to one app if required.

-28. Outside of school, we (the family) understand that we bear responsibility for such guidance as should also be exercised with information sources such as television, telephones, films, radio, social and other potentially offensive media.
+28. Outside of school, we (the family) understand that we bear responsibility for guidance that should also be exercised with information sources such as television, telephones, films, radio, social media, and other potentially offensive media.

-29. I will take responsibility for looking after the files on my iPad and back up important work to my school Google Drive account.
+29. I will manage the files on my device and back up important work to my school Google Drive account.

-30. I will not use Virtual Private Network apps on my iPad.
+30. I will not use Virtual Private Network apps on my device, or make any other attempt to bypass the wifi system.

-31. I will set a 6 digit passcode on my device for security purposes.
+32. I will set a suitable passcode, in line with school IT policy, and Touch ID on my iPad for security purposes.

-32. I understand that school reserves the right to amend and add to this agreement at any time.
+33. I understand the school reserves the right to amend and add to this agreement anytime.

 Points to note: